1,000+ Opportunities

 Wyoming NASA EPSCoR Pre-Proposal Instructions (PDF) FY 2026 NASA EPSCoR Proposal Solicitation (to be released on April 15, 2026) Each EPSCoR jurisdiction may submit one proposal Maximum funding request per proposal is $750,000 to be expended over a 3-year period NASA EPSCoR funding must be matched at a level of at least 50% with non-federal monies, which may include in-kind cost-sharing WYOMING NASA EPSCoR PRIORITIES Plans to effectively develop collaborations with NASA scientists and engineers Proposals that focus on infrastructure-building and economic development within Wyoming Multi-investigator proposals that include junior faculty and faculty underrepresented in STEM in order to help develop a larger base of NASA-funded faculty and assist junior faculty in obtaining federal funds E-mail: [email protected] Phone: (307) 766-2862 or (307) 766-2987

-Based on current listing details, eligibility includes: Researchers at Wyoming colleges and universities; one proposal per jurisdiction; must include 50% non-federal cost-sharing; collaboration with NASA Mission Directorates' strategic priorities required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Researchers at Wyoming colleges and universities; one proposal per jurisdiction; must include 50% non-federal cost-sharing; collaboration with NASA Mission Directorates' strategic priorities required.
+Confirm the full requirements in the official notice before applying.